luckyteos/notes/Operating System Notes.md

 **ImportDirectory:** Contains a table of all the libraries imported by a program/image

-**ExportDirectory:** Contains reference to functions inside my library that othe
+**ExportDirectory:** Contains reference to functions inside my library that others can use to call them

+**Relocation Table:** All the places in the PE image where there are absolute addresses that needs to be changed

 ## Linking and Loading
 ### Linking